Which is better for you: Disc Sander or Belt Sander?

 Lack of belt housing allows dust to escape.
 Significant cleanup required.
 Breathing protection recommended.

-While excellent for detail work, the design of disc sanders restricts the stock removal rate, sanding angles, workpiece size, and dust collection.
+While excellent for detail work, the design of disc sanders restricts the stock removal rate, sanding angles, work piece size, and dust collection.

 What Are the Limitations of Belt Sanders?